snakemake/snakemake/docs/snakefiles/rules.rst

         log: "logs/abc.log"
         shell: "somecommand --log {log} {input} {output}"

+Log files can be used as input for other rules, just like any other output file.
+However, unlike output files, log files are not deleted upon error.
+This is obviously necessary in order to discover causes of errors which might become visible in the log file.

 The variable ``log`` can be used inside a shell command to tell the used tool to which file to write the logging information.
-Of course the log file can use the same wildcards as input and output files, e.g.
+The log file has to use the same wildcards as output files, e.g.

 .. code-block:: python